CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class to indicate that an action still not implemented.
+> Error class to indicate that an action is not yet implemented.

 #### <a name="Carbon-Errors-NotImplementedError-Constructor" />Constructor